ronakg/awesome-flickr-gallery-plugin/README.txt

 [Discussions | RonakG.com](http://www.ronakg.com/discussions/)

 == Upgrade Notice ==

+= 3.2.14 =
+[FEATURE] A new sort order option "Random" added
+[BUG FIX] Tool-tip text of the thumbnails contain HTML code [BUG FIX] Photo descriptions with hyperlinks do not render properly [BUG FIX] Photo titles with apostrophe appear truncated

 = 3.2.10 =
 [Bug Fix] Gallery is messed up with some themes where photo description contains either a hyperlink or new line characters